+The Southwestern Heritage Center will be a destination where this happens.
+There will be a 20,000+ square-foot facility at the convergence of over 20 important historic trails at Iron Springs, 8 miles west of Cedar City.
+The best known is the Old Spanish National Historic Trail.
 The land, gravel base and grading, water, power, and part of the building structure are being donated by Frank Nichols.
-The Center will be integrated into Frank's plans for Iron Springs Adventure Resort.
-The first building will hopefully house some of the 300 pioneer era wagons restored and owned by the Wagon Land Adventure Foundation, currently in Tremonton, Utah.
-The initial barn will be big enough to house OHV and bikes.
-Iron Springs Resort plans an equestrian center, west across from the Heritage Center.

-The initial building will also house a pioneer era rifle and pistol collection, and several hundred engines rebuilt and collected by Al Matheson.
+The Center will be integrated into his plans for Iron Springs Adventure Resort.
+The building will house some of the 300 pioneer era wagons restored and owned by the Wagon Land Adventure Foundation, currently in Tremonton, Utah.
+It will also house a pioneer era rife and pistol collection, and several hundred engines rebuilt and collected by Al Matheson.
 Other pioneer and Indian artifacts will be included in the museum.
 This museum component of the Southwestern Heritage Center will also include rocks, minerals, and gems collected from Southwestern Utah by the Southern Utah Rock Club.
 SURC will move their rock cutting and polishing facility to the Center, where members and visitors will be able to cut and polish rocks found in Southwestern Utah.
-They will hold their monthly meetings of 300+ members at the Center, schedule monthly rock hounding trips through the Center, and coordinate bus tours to the Wray Mineral Collection in Milford, Utah, and possibly move their annual Rock Show to the Center.
+They will hold their monthly meetings of 300+ members at the Center, schedule monthly rock hounding trips through the Center, and coordinate bus tours to the Wrey Mineral Collection in Milford, Utah, and possibly move their annual Rock Show to the Center.